- Forecasting is a strategic effort that accounts for many factors in an attempt to paint a picture of the future

 Demand forecasting models can be wide-angle lenses or microscopes depending on your needs.
 In other words, your forecasts can be adjusted to suit your needs and timelines.
 Here are the most common ways to forecast demand.

-Zoom out and consider your sales trends in context of the whole economy or your industry.
+Zoom out and consider your sales trends in the context of the whole economy or your industry.
 Perhaps those new EU trade regulations are impacting your sales.
 Or post-pandemic supply chain disruptions forced you to raise unit prices, which, in turn, diminished sales.

 Read widely from research and consult with market experts to inform your planning.
 With an informed sense of the state of eCommerce, you can extrapolate how the larger forces in the market will influence your business and your sales.

 Ideally, macro forecasting precedes all large business decisions.
 For example, before the release of a new product line or an international expansion.
-Understanding the landscape in terms of competitors, regulations and market conditions helps you predict your position and chart for success.
+Understanding the landscape in terms of competitors, regulations, and market conditions helps you predict your position and chart for success.

 Micro-forecasting is taking a granular approach to your sales forecasting and planning.
 You drill down into specific factors that impact your product sales.
 Often, you’ll make multiple forecasts and compile them into a meaningful analysis.